emilyviolet/emilyviolet.github.io/_posts/2018-07-04-some-thoughts-on-high-performance-computing.md

+---
-# Some thoughts on high-performance computing
+title: "Some thoughts on high-performance computing"
+author: "Emily Kahl"
+---
 My research group recently open-sourced our kickass atomic structure code [AMBiT](https://github.com/drjuls/AMBiT).
 AMBiT is my baby - I spent the last year and a bit getting it fit for production, which is a bit less than half of my PhD.
 Along with the usual bug hunting and